Nanomaterial stability analysis according to OECD 318

 5200 m² laboratory + 99% of services are provided in-house

-You would like to perform the stability analysis of nanomaterials according to OECD 318
+Would you like to carry out nanomaterial stability analysis according to OECD 318/OECD 318

-Secure the registration of your nanometric substances with the expertise of FILAB, the leading French laboratory accredited to COFRAC ISO 17025 for the characterization of nanomaterials.
+Secure the registration of your nanomaterials with the expertise of FILAB, the first French laboratory accredited by COFRAC ISO 17025 for nanomaterial characterization.

 Under the REACH regulation, characterizing the environmental fate of nanomaterials has become an essential requirement.
-The OECD 318 test is the reference protocol for evaluating the dispersion stability of your substances in simulated aqueous environments.
+The OECD 318 test is the reference protocol for assessing the dispersion stability of your substances in simulated aqueous media.

 Why is the OECD 318 test important for your REACH registration?

-Since the implementation of new information requirements for nanomaterials under REACH, manufacturers have been required to provide precise data on the behavior of their substances in the environment.
+Since the entry into force of the new information requirements for nanomaterials under REACH, manufacturers must provide accurate data on the behavior of their substances in the environment.

-• To assess a nanomaterial's ability to form and maintain a colloidal dispersion over time.
+• Assess a nanomaterial's ability to form a colloidal dispersion and maintain it over time.

-• To predict its transport and sedimentation behavior (homoagglomeration) based on the hydrochemistry of the environment (pH, ionic strength, presence of organic matter).
+• Anticipate its transport and sedimentation behavior (homoaggregation) according to the hydrochemistry of the medium (pH, ionic strength, presence of organic matter).

-The FILAB laboratory assists you in the stability analysis of nanomaterials according to OECD 318
+The FILAB laboratory supports you in nanomaterial stability analysis according to OECD 318 - OECD 318

 Our analytical expertise according to OECD 318